roed314/lmfdb-lite/README.md

 ### Queries

-Summary of how to construct query dictionaries to be added soon.
+Many methods (most notably `search` and `lucky`) take dictionaries that specify the WHERE clause in an SQL query, determining which rows of the table are returned.
+The query language used in these dictionaries does not allow for arbitrary criteria, but instead a more limited set of clauses tailored to support the LMFDB's search webpages.
+See the [query language specification](https://github.com/roed314/psycodict/blob/master/QueryLanguage.md) for more details.

 ### Using SQL directly

-You can run your own SQL commands directly using the underlying psycopg2 engine.
+You can run your own SQL commands directly using the underlying [psycopg2](https://www.psycopg.org/docs/) engine.
+This can be useful if you want to run queries that are not possible with the query language (e.g. joins, or comparing different columns in the same table).

 ```python
 >>> from psycopg2.sql import SQL, Identifier